CBEP-SoCB/Portland_SLR_sum/Analysis/Future_Tidal_Flooding_Events.md

 bogged down immediately.

 We first search for non-seasonal ARIMA models, and then refit similar seasonal models.
+(We explored this problem in greater depth when developing our `SLRSIM` package, but we did not develop those ideas in time for inclusion in State of Casco Bay.)

 We speed things up by setting `stepwise` and `approximation` arguments to `FALSE`.
 You can request a trace to show how the model search progressed, as we have done.
-You can also decide whether to fit seasonal terms, but to do that, you have to pass a frequency to the timeseries object.
+You can also decide whether to fit seasonal terms, but to do that, you have to pass a frequency to the time series object.

 We get a qualitatively different fifth order ARIMA model if we set